akjprajapati/akjprajapati/README.md

 # ASHISH KUMAR
-Hi, I'm an IT professional since July 2011.
-I have worked at a number of companies gaining teamwork and leadership skills.
+An IT professional since July 2011, worked at a number of companies gaining variety of technical experience, teamwork and leadership skills.

 # Qualifications: